pieroxy/conkw/doc/GRABBER_SPECIFIC_EMAIL.md

 }
 ```

 * `ttl:1h` No need to be too agressive.
-Plus, a run might emmit a warning because a file was locked and it couldn't read it, so we'll se the threshold to 8 hours before assuming there is an issue.
+Plus, a run might emmit a warning because a file was locked and it couldn't read it, so we'll set the threshold to 8 hours before assuming there is an issue.
 * `folder:technicalStuff/Backups` This is where my gmail filter puts all emails sent by the backup script.
 * `subjectRegexp:Backups .*` We wil only consider emails whose subject start with `Backups `.
 * `senderRegexp:email@sending-address` I hardcoded the email of the sender.